mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 ### Worked with a broker I trusted

 Before I started the sales process for TinyPilot, I had a negative view of M&A brokers.
-I lumped them in with the finance bros I knew when I went to college in New York.
 The picture in my head of a broker was someone who just wanted to close deals as quickly as possible for the highest possible number and didn't care about anything else.
+I imagined them saying things like, "Let's bottom line this," or "Time for some jager bombs!"

 When I attended Microconf in 2023, I met Chris Guthrie, who's an advisor at Quiet Light Brokerage.
-I appreciated Chris because he came across as laid back, low-pressure, and founder focused.
+He immediately came across as laid back, low-pressure, and founder focused.
 He was a former founder himself, and he talked about finding the best deal for the founder, not necessarily the quickest payout.

-Throughout the process, I was glad to be working with Chris and Quiet Light.
-There are lots of people involved in the sales process, and many of them have opposing goals to mine.
-For example, both the buyer and I wanted a successful transition, but the buyer obviously wanted the sale price to be low while I wanted it to be high.

-The thing I appreciated about working with Quiet Light was that our incentives were aligned.
-Quiet Light wanted two things that were tightly aligned with my goals.

-First, they obviously want a high sale price because they get paid on commission.

-Quiet Light also depends on deal flow.
-They need to protect their reputation as a brokerage that serves founders well.
-There aren't that many brokerage for bootstrapped businesses, so if founders walked away from their deals feeling like Quiet Light served them poorly, word would get around.
+I appreciated about working with Quiet Light because our incentives were aligned throughout the process.
+Quiet Light is incentivized to find me a large payout because their commissions is percentage-based.
+They also need deal flow, so they have care about ensuring the seller is satisfied with the overall sales experience, not just the final price.
+The pool of founders looking for M&A brokers is small and fairly tight-knit, so Quiet Light has to maintain a positive reputation.

 In discussions about the sale, some people balked at Quiet Light's $88.9k fee, as it represented 15% of the sale price.
 I still think that was a fair commission, as they found me a buyer that I couldn't have found one my own.

-The other big value from Quiet Light for me as a first-time seller was having someone exper

-If I were to sell a company to a strategic buyer in the future, I might forego a broker and just work with an M&A lawyer.

-Worked with Microconf, heard positive things from another founder about them.

-Spoke to Chris Guthrie at the event, and I felt good about the conversation.

-Wish they used a better data room

-I think they kind of oversold the packet, but I don't know what it would have been like without the packet

-All fine, except I wish I objected to giving them a cut of inventory.

-Glad that I pushed back on owing everything at closing because it meant that they feel the pain if they negotiate deals with deferred payment.

-Idea was to front load all the due diligence into the packet.

-Packet is more public than I realized.
-Anyone can just check a box and get it.

-Wish they used some better tooling for data sharing.
-We just used Google Drive.

-If I were to do it again, I would have waited to involve a broker until I couldn't find a strategic buyer.
-QLB was helpful in working with strategic buyers, especially since it was my first time, but probably not worth 7.5%.
-I didn't really get what brokers do.
-I would have been happy to work with a broker for the first time, but now that I've seen it from start to finish, I think a good broker would still add value, but not enough to be worth 7.5% of the company.
-The more critical part is the M&A lawyer to make sure you're covered legally.

 ### Avoided seller financing

-When I started thinking about a sale, I didn't need cash desperately, so I would have been happy to sell to someone who wanted to fund the acquisition with profits from the business over a few years.
+When I started thinking about a sale, I didn't need cash desperately, so I was open to receiving payments in installments over several years.

 When I spoke to other founders about seller financing, they warned me away from it.
 One founder had advice that stuck with me: "if you sell to a buyer and finance the purchase yourself, you now work for the buyer."

 I was puzzled.
 How does financing the sale mean I work for the buyer?
-The other founder explained that you don't get paid unless the business makes money, and the new owner knows that.
+The founder explained that you don't get paid unless the business makes money, and the new owner knows that.
 The new owner can dump management responsibilities onto you.
 If you say no, the new owner can let the business fail, and they stop making payments to you.

 The other major risk of seller financing is that I, as a small time lender, don't have tools or experience to collect a loan if a buyer refuses to pay.
 The buyer might have plenty of cash to pay and simply decide not to pay me.
 For a deal that's under $1M, I'd probably spend more in legal fees than I could hope to collect from an unscrupulous buyer.